GTANAKA-LAB/Memristor-Network-Reservoir/README.md

   Gouhei Tanaka, International Research Center for Neurointelligence (IRCN), The University of Tokyo

   ## Citation
-  Gouhei Tanaka and Ryosho Nakane, "Simulation platform for pattern recognition based on reservoir computing with memristor networks
-Scientific Reports, Vol. 12, 9868 (2022).
+  Gouhei Tanaka and Ryosho Nakane, "Simulation platform for pattern recognition based on reservoir computing with memristor networks, Scientific Reports, Vol. 12, 9868 (2022).